FRAMverse/coding-practices/README.md

 When `.zip` files are blacklisted by the recipient's IT department, an alternative would be the `.7z` format from the [7-zip](https://www.7-zip.org/) software.
-Sometimes zipped files can successfully be emailed if the file name is changed to end in something else (e.g., `.zap`) and including instuctions to change the file name back.
+Sometimes zipped files can successfully be emailed if the file name is changed to end in something else (e.g., `.zap`); if doing so, make sure to include instuctions to change the file name back.

 #### Common project directory structure